matsuomk/mattmk/projects/microVIP.md

 Microfabrication, microfluidics, microscopy, optical systems, image processing, machine learning, computer vision, path planning, feedback control systems

 Research issues:
 Our research group has developed optically controlled microrobots, which are tetherless sub-millimeter actuators.
 The microrobots can be used to move around objects that are less than a millimeter in size.
 These microrobots can be used to pattern cells in specific locations, which enables studies on cell-to-cell communications, and can give insight into treating various diseases.
-Videos of the UH microrobots in action can be found here: [link]http://www.youtube.com/user/mnmlab
+Videos of the UH microrobots in action can be found here: <a href="http://www.youtube.com/user/mnmlab"><i class="large github icon "></i>link</a>

 We are also working on various projects that utilize microfabricated devices and systems, including systems that can encapsulate single cells into droplets, deep learning systems for cell analysis, and others.